High School Programs

 Applications are accepted September 1st through October 31st of your junior year.

-All applicants MUST apply online at our NSA website: nsagov.web.nsa.ic.gov and follow the instructions below.
+All applicants MUST apply online through the NSA website and follow the instructions below.
+Applications can be found here.

 To submit a resume online during open season, click any "Apply Online" link.
 Under "Basic Job Search," type in keywords "High School Work Study Program," and click on "Search."
 Select "High School Work Study Program" and click "Apply Now."
 Follow the directions as prompted.